wpswings/mwb-bookings-for-woocommerce/README.txt

 Yes, the admin can set the booking and non-booking days as required.
 We have a setting called Global Availability Rules for this.

 = Is there a feature in your plugin that automatically confirms bookings? = Yes, we have a setting for this.
 Please get over to Plugin Settings > General Options > Change Status.
-After specified days, change the status to confirm, if you’ve already paid the booking charges.
-(You can set the days to confirm the booking automatically from here.)
+After specified days, change the status to confirm.
+(You can also set the days to confirm the booking automatically from here.)

-= Is there any functionality through which the admin can add the services? = To do so, just go to Admin Dashboard > Booking Tab > Services and assign that according to your preferences.
+= Is there any functionality through which the admin can add the services in a powerful booking system? = To do so, just go to Admin Dashboard > Booking Tab > Services and assign that according to your preferences.

 = Is it possible to add the hidden services with a booking order? =